-One of the designed reef units that have been used to construct submerged breakwaters is the Reef BallTM reef unit, shown in Figure 11, with data on available sizes and weights shown in Table 1.
-Variations of this reef unit include the "Layer Cake" reef unit, also shown in Figure 11.
+One of the designed reef units that have been used to construct submerged breakwaters is the Reef BallTM reef unit, shown in Figure 11 with one variation of this reef unit known as the "Layer Cake" also shown.
+Detailed information on this reef unit and its use and performance in submerged breakwaters was provided in the preliminary report, which is included as an annex to this report.
+Some of the most important aspects relative to the Herzliya project are discussed in this section.